angelorange/angelorange/README.md

 ### Hi there 👋

-Elixir Backend Developer and Flutter Enthusiast.
+Elixir Backend Developer.

-21y
+22y.

-Computer Science Student
+Computer Science Student.

-Always looking to learn new things :)
+Always looking to learn new things o/

 <!--
 **angelorange/angelorange** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.